rojter-tech/pluradl.py/README.md

 ![Directory tree of pluradl.py root](https://raw.githubusercontent.com/rojter-tech/pluradl.py/master/image/example_output_tree.png)

 # IMPORTANT
-The argument `SLEEP_INTERVAL = 150` parameter used in the [`pluradl.py`](https://github.com/rojter-tech/pluradl.py/blob/master/pluradl.py) script is important.
-It means that the program will wait at least 150s (2.5 minutes) before it downloads the next video.
+The argument `SLEEP_INTERVAL = 40` and `SLEEP_OFFSET = 120` parameters used in the [`pluradl.py`](https://github.com/rojter-tech/pluradl.py/blob/master/pluradl.py) script is important.
+It means that the program will wait in average 100s (~1.7 minutes) before it downloads the next video.
 If you don't use this flag _Pluralsight_ will ban you because you are doing too many requests under a short period of time.

 >We have blocked your account because our security systems have flagged your Pluralsight account for an unusual amount activity.
 This does mean a high volume of requests that are in the realm of a request every 10-30 seconds for a prolonged period of time.
 Please note that this high volume of activity is in violation of our terms of service [https://www.pluralsight.com/terms].